-It’s then time to add a description to your group.
+Now it’s time to add a description for your group.
 Use it to describe what the group is, who it’s for and how Facebook users can benefit from joining.
 This is also the time to choose a cover photo for your group, so choose one that accurately reflects your services.

 Once your group is looking the part, the final step is promoting your Facebook group to encourage users to join.
 You could try:

 - Including the link to your group in newsletters or correspondence with existing customers.